Grammar Assignments Overview

-Our interactive video-based grammar lessons are categorized by topic (aka "skill").
+Our interactive grammar lessons are categorized by topic (aka "skill").
 Each skill contains multiple lessons, some of which focus on teaching and practicing elements of the topic and others that offer a review based on previous lessons in the skill.

-It's important to note that SpanishDict does not save partial progress on grammar lessons.
+It's important to note that SpanishDictionary.com does not save partial progress on grammar lessons.
 If a student exits a lesson before completing it, they will have to start from the beginning when they come back to the lesson.

 Explainer videos guide students through the details of a specific grammar concept.
 A transcript of the video will appear in large font directly beneath the video player.